Analyzing Affinity Bancshares (AFBI) and The Competition

 |0.96%

-This table compares Affinity Bancshares and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares Affinity Bancshares and its rivals top-line revenue, earnings per share and valuation.

 |Gross Revenue